FoamScience/meshingo/README.md

 # Meshingo: A mesh size recommender system

-> For a quick presentation of current state, look at
+> For a quick recap of current state, look at
 > [this presentation](https://foamscience.github.io/meshingo)

 This is basically **an experimental** "unconventional" recommender system for minimum mesh cell